 [Insert a view of the Quotes window with the Quotes Area.
 The view may need to have some form of identifiers over various parts of the screen, such as a yellow circle as in the HP site, to ensure that users are aware they have to move the mouse over that section to see what it does.

 The Bid and Offer column cells need to be highlighted the color that the background will turn to as the mouse moves over it, to signify the price you are looking at.
 The screen also needs to show the error message that would appear if the user only had read access.
 No error message to be displayed if a user with read only access is not able to click on the prices to transact.
+AGENCY MUST MAKE THE APPROPRIATE ALTERATION> PAUL HERRING KNOWS EITHER WILL HAVE ERORR MESSAGE OR NOT BE ABLE TO CLICK

 If the image is larger than the display area then there should be a scroll bar on the right to allow users to move the image up or down to view the entire shot of the relevant page.
 Preference is for need not to have scroll bars.
 Agency to suggest creative ways on means of displaying screen shots.]